openbmc/docs/designs/pldm-stack.md

 - [xyz.openbmc_project.State.Decorator.OperationalStatus](https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/yaml/xyz/openbmc_project/State/Decorator/OperationalStatus.interface.yaml),
   the interface exposes the sensor status which is functional or not.

-After doing the discovery of PLDM sensors, `pldmd` should initialize all found sensors by necessary commands (e.g., `SetNumericSensorEnable`, `SetSensorThresholds`, `SetSensorHysteresis` and `InitNumericSensor`) and then start to update the sensor status to D-bus objects by polling or async event
+After doing the discovery of sensors, `pldmd` should initialize all found sensors by necessary commands (e.g., `SetNumericSensorEnable`, `SetSensorThresholds`, `SetSensorHysteresis` and `InitNumericSensor`) and then start to update the sensor status to D-bus objects by polling or async event